-In 2011, the Compensation Committee established a specific goal for the senior executives under a Restricted Stock Unit Plan, or the 2011 RSUP.
-The purpose of the 2011 RSUP is to advance our interests by providing performance based equity compensation to:
+Long Term Compensation Plan.
+In June 2012, the Committee established specific goals for the Company's senior officers, including the named executive officers, under a Long Term Compensation Plan (the "LTCP").
+The purpose of the LTCP is to advance the Company's interests by providing performance based equity compensation to:

-- encourage senior executives to more closely identify with stockholders' interests; - achieve operating and financial results consistent with our long range business plan; and - provide a vehicle to attract and retain key executives who are responsible for growing the business.
+- encourage senior executives to more closely identify with stockholders' interests; - achieve operating and financial results consistent with the Company's long range business plan; and - provide a vehicle to attract and retain key executives who are responsible for growing the Company's business.